 David joined Manhattan Venture Partners in June 2016.
 His focus is domestic and international business development, working collaboratively with MVP’s Capital Markets team.
 David also supports MVP’s overall sales, marketing and branding efforts including web-based and social media activities.
 David graduated from Fordham University with a BA in Finance and a secondary concentration in Alternative Investments.
 He holds FINRA Series 7 and 63 licenses.

-As a Manager of Operations, Nissa assists the MVP team in many facets of business operations including sales, customer support, compliance and back-office operations.
+As Vice President of Operations, Nissa assists the MVP team in many facets of business operations including sales, customer support, compliance and back-office operations.
 Prior to Manhattan Venture Partners, Nissa worked as an Associate at Citizen VC, a financial technology and investment firm and at Gentry Financial Holdings Group (n/k/a GSV Financial Group).
 Nissa began her finance career as a sales assistant for Lincoln Financial Advisors.
-Nissa graduated from the University of Wisconsin-Madison with a BA in Political Science and holds FINRA Series 7 and Series 63 licenses.
+Nissa graduated from the University of Wisconsin-Madison with a BA in Political Science and holds FINRA Series 7, 24 and Series 63 licenses.